 The lower density of carnivores over herbivores generally means that we wouldn’t have the same volume of data that you have.
 To clarify, my organization aren’t direct users of our Wildbooks, we are admins and frontline support.
 Our user community is represented by various types of organizations with varying #s of resources to curate the data so I can’t really address the question re: volunteers / data curators, sorry.

-@ben It has the functionality to facilitate the download of images from Wildlife Insight and also facilitated the creation of the Wildbook Bulk import Excel from the Wildlife Insight data.
+Hi, I have version 0.0.1 of the app that I was doing. @ben It has the functionality to facilitate the download of images from Wildlife Insight and also facilitated the creation of the Wildbook Bulk import Excel from the Wildlife Insight data.

 I have followed the advice of @ACWadmin1 to use OccurenceID to be the CT event.
 Also, have the option to have multi-image encounters based on a threshold time, among other functionalities.